traceforce/timberjack/README.md

 - Files older than `MaxAge` days are deleted.
 - If `Compress` is true, older files are gzip-compressed.

----

 ## License

 MIT

----

-Timberjack is a forked and enhanced version of [`lumberjack`](https://github.com/natefinch/lumberjack), adding features such as time-based rotation and better testability.